ionic-team/stencil-site/src/docs/framework-integration/vue.md

 yarn run build
 ```

-If the build is successful, you will not have contents in the file specifies in `proxiesFile`.
+If the build is successful, you will now have contents in the file specified in `proxiesFile`.

 #### Vue Plugin